-There are two mainstream types of fixed (meaning non-removeable) dental bridges:
+These tooth replacements are made with different designs and materials.
+There are two mainstream types of fixed dental bridges:

-2) Porcelain supported by a metal substructure (PFM) Dental Bridgework
+1) PFM bridgework: Porcelain supported by a metal substructure

-When the supporting substructure is placed under unusually heavy loads, veneering porcelain can chip or fracture off of any bridge or crown.
+Porcelain fused to metal bridges are the most popular type of bridge.
+They are strong and can be aesthetic.
+The supporting metal framework under the porcelain reduces flexing under excessive loads.
+Under unusually heavy loads, veneering porcelain can chip or fracture off of any bridge or crown.
 Porcelain is like glass; it has a low tensile strength.
-If there is significant flexure, it will crack, chip, or break.
-Adding a metallic substructure under the porcelain will reduce flexing under

 There are also two more less mainstream types of bridges that can be used in certain circumstances

-Cantilever bridges are another option for replacing missing teeth.
-They are very similar to traditional bridges, but the false tooth or pontic is supported by an abutment on only one side, rather than on both sides.
+Cantilever bridges are similar to traditional bridges.
+The false tooth or pontic is supported by an abutment on only one side, rather than on both sides.
 So if there’s only one natural tooth or implant next to the gap, a bridge can still be secured.
 This bridge option is NOT RECOMMENDED for back teeth.
 This is an option best used for a missing front tooth.
 The bite forces are much diminished in the anterior teeth and will be less likely to damage or dislodge the bridge.

 Maryland bridges are considered a conservative alternative to traditional bridges.
-These bridges consist of a pontic (false tooth) that is held in place by a metal or porcelain framework in the shape of wings projecting on each side of the false tooth..
-This framework is bonded onto the backs of the two teeth adjacent to the missing tooth.
-Since this type of bridge isn’t held in place by crowns, the adjacent teeth don’t need to be filed.
+The false tooth is held in place by wings projecting on each side of the false tooth.
+These wings are bonded onto the backs of the two adjacent teeth.
+Since this type of bridge isn’t held in place by crowns, the adjacent teeth don’t need to be drilled on.
 This bridge option is used mainly for young adults who have not finished growing and are considered too young yet for a traditional bridge or an implant.
-They are used as a temporary solution until adulthood.
+Maryland bridges are used as a temporary solution until adulthood.

 There are many variables that can affect the price including: